-- (a) "Post-secondary school" means any person who offers or operates a program of college or professional education for credit or degree.
-Significant changes to an existing post-secondary school such as changing from an associate to an undergraduate degree program, or an undergraduate to a graduate degree program, or adding a new graduate degree program shall be considered the operation of a post-secondary school for the purposes of registration and certification. - (b) "A post-secondary school whose primary operation is in the State of Vermont" means a post-secondary school that offers the majority of its courses in an institution in Vermont or that maintains its principal administrative offices in Vermont and offers post-secondary courses in Vermont. - (c) "Confer a degree" and "degree-granting authority" means the act of conferring and the authority to confer a degree to a student who has completed the requisite coursework and other requirements in a post-secondary school doing business in Vermont.
-An out-of-state postsecondary school that offers more than seventy-five percent of its credit hours toward a degree in its Vermont affiliate must obtain a certificate of degree-granting authority in Vermont before it may confer or offer to confer a degree. - (d) "Business organization", for the purposes of 16 V.S.A. § 176(d)(1), may include a corporation if the program of education is provided solely for the employees or invitees of the corporation.
+(a) 2240.1.1 ""Post\secondary school" means any person who offers or operates a program of college or professional education for credit or degree.
+Significant changes to an existing post\ secondary school such as changing from an associate to an undergraduate degree program, or an undergraduate to a graduate degree program, or adding a new graduate degree program shall be considered the operation of a post\secondary school for the purposes of registration and certification.

+- (b) 2240.1.2 "A post\secondary school whose primary operation is in, the sState of Vermont" means a post\secondary school whichthat offers the majority of its courses in an institution in Vermont or which-that maintains its principal administrative offices in Vermont and offers post\secondary courses in Vermont. - (c) 2240.1.3 "Confer a degree" and "degree-granting authority" for the purposes of these rules, means the act of conferring and the authority to confer a degree to a student who has completed the requisite coursework and other requirements in a post\secondary school doing business in Vermont.
+An out-of-state post\secondary school which that offers more than seventy-five percent of its credit hours toward a degree in its Vermont affiliate must obtain a certificate of degree-granting authority in Vermont before it may confer or offer to confer a degree. - (d) 2240.1.4 "Business organization", for the purposes of 16 V.S.A.7 § 176(d)(1)-, may include a corporation if the program of education is provided solely for the employees or invitees of the corporation.

-Section 2241 Certification of Post-Secondary Schools Chartered in Vermont.
+Section 2241 Certification of Post-sSecondary Schools Chartered in Vermont.